A garden for all seasons

 - Planning a new planting scheme around the mount based on a Japanese theme

-Our heath garden is the one part of the Nymans grounds where you’ll something in flower during every season of the year.
+You'll find something in flower during every season in our heath garden.
 Planted originally around 1902 ,when the idea of having heathers in a garden in this country was something very new indeed, our heather garden was one of the first of its kind in Britain.
-During the winter months you’ll find the likes of the Erica x darlyensis and Erica carnea types putting on their yearly show.
+There are lots of heathers to be seen here in flower in the spring, most of which are cultivars of Erica Carnea.
+Heathers are very important to Nymans and we have just been awarded a Plant Heritage collection of Erica & Calluna – Sussex Heather Cultivars

 Nymans is a magical place in springtime with carpets of bluebells in the woodland and masses of flowers throughout the garden.